 When you book cheap Hamburg flights, it’s worth checking to see if they coincide with the weeks when the famous Hamburger Dom is running.
 This is Hamburg’s famous funfair, which runs for a month in spring, summer and winter.
 As well as white-knuckle rides it has awesome food stalls and arcade games, and a Friday night firework display.
 If you can visit the city when this is running, you might even find yourself here every evening.

 Hamburg is a marvellous city to cycle, with a city bike scheme available for anyone who wants to sign up to discover Hamburg on two wheels.
 The city is well set up for cyclists to get around safely , and Hamburg’s StadtRAD rental bikes are cheap.

 Public transport is quick, cheap and reliable here, and a Hamburg Card is a particularly efficient way to get around - it includes unlimited use of Hamburg’s train, bus and harbour ferry services, and you can also use it to get discounted admission to some of the city’s best attractions.

 Hamburg has a few little specialties for you to sample while you’re here (and no, none of them is an actual hamburger).
 Start with Hamburg’s very own pastry, the delicious Franzbroetchen.
 Have one with your morning coffee for a great breakfast on the go.

 If you’re in the city on a Sunday, make your way to the Altona Fischmarkt and have a fischbroetchen for brunch.
 It’s a humble fish roll, usually made with pickled herring, and it’s as true a taste of Hamburg as you’ll get.
-Book cheap Hamburg fights with Ryanair, and sample it for yourself!
+Book cheap Hamburg flights with Ryanair, and sample it for yourself!